Sayeh-1337/BionicHand_Br41n_io_2024/README.md

 under the `dl_hackthon_2024` folder, you can find a `simulation.ipynb` python script that simulate EEG streaming then do predication task and sends a POST request to the server .
 You can run this script to control the bionic hand in the simulation. for more interpretation of the AI model architecture and coding you can check the following [link](https://github.com/Ananas120/hackaton_2024) and reach @Ananas120 for more information is the expert.

+note: you need to move the pretrained_models folder to the dl_hackthon_2024 directory of the script to run it successfully. also you need to download the [dataset] in data folder you can find the dataset in the following [here](https://figshare.com/collections/A_large_electroencephalographic_motor_imagery_dataset_for_electroencephalographic_brain_computer_interfaces/3917698)
 ```bash

 ### Conclusion